Saturday, November 18, 2017

 of dying and death also fascinated many in the mid-Victorian era.

-Abraham Lincoln is said to have permitted his wife, First Lady
+Abraham Lincoln is said to have permitted his wife and First Lady

 Mary Todd Lincoln, to invite famous spirit mediums to the White House